Financial-Times/n-webpack/README.md

 - `ECMAScriptVersion`: default 5 - ES version to compile down to
 - `withReact`: whether to proces bundle with babel-react etc. (if unspecified will try to guess from your package.json whether its' required)
 - `entry`: Object used to configure webpack's entry points
-- `includes`: Array of files/directories/globs to run babelifying over (in addition to ./client, ./shared, ./bower_components, which are included by default)
+- `includes|include`: Array of files/directories/globs to run babelifying over (in addition to ./client, ./shared, ./bower_components, which are included by default)
+- `excludes|exclude`: Array of files/directories/globs to exclude from babelification
 - `output`: options passed in to webpack output. default `{filename: '[name]'}`
 - `wrap`: {before, after, options} strings to insert before and after the generated content. options is an optional object containing a regex `match` to select which output files to apply to